-Waste collection is included in the cost of your licence.
-Waste is collected during the day, and we collect cardboard recycling separately from general waste.
+Waste collection is included and is collected during the day.
+We collect cardboard recycling separately from general waste.

 In order to keep traders and members of the public safe, we require you to follow certain health and safety rules.
-You will be able to find the full rules in our rules and regulations document, which is linked above.
+You will be able to find the full rules in our rules and regulations document.

 The main points are:

 If you trade food products on a market you must comply with food licensing rules and hygiene standards, like all other food businesses.
-You are required to register your food business with our licensing and regulation team.
+All stalls must have a minimum rating of 3 stars or above.
+You are required to register your food business with your local authority environmental health team.
 For more information on food regulation and hygiene standards visit the food health and safety section of our website.

 For further advice on food licensing or hygiene matters, please contact the food team. firstname.lastname@example.org

 Charities can take advantage of special prices for pitches at our markets.
 Charities must book stalls in advance with our markets team, as there are a limited number of charity pitches available at each market.
-Charities are limited to three pitches per year, unless there happens to be extra space available.
+Charities are limited to two pitches per year.

 The special charity rates are: